Roland Sallai

-Roland Sallai (born 22 May 1997) is a Hungarian professional footballer who plays as a right winger for Süper Lig club Galatasaray and the Hungary national team.
+Roland Sallai (born 22 May 1997) is a Hungarian professional footballer who plays as a right-back for Süper Lig club Galatasaray and the Hungary national team.

 Club career

 Puskás Akadémia

 Sallai started his professional career at Puskás Akadémia where he played from 2014 until the summer of 2017.
 He scored twice against Panathinaikos F.C. in the group match of the 2014 Puskás Cup.
 He made his debut on 1 August 2014 against Pécs, and scored first goal in Hungarian league against Ferencváros on 14 September 2014 in Groupama Aréna.

 Palermo

 On 4 August 2016, Sallai joined Italian club Palermo on a seasonal loan, until the end of the 2016–17 season with a loan fee of $300,000.
 Sallai completed 84 minutes on his debut for Serie A's club on 10 September 2016 against Napoli.
 He scored his first official goal for Palermo on 19 March 2017 against Udinese.
 He appeared in 21 Serie A matches (eleven in the starting line-up, ten as a substitute) and scored one goal.